LostBitset/Durium.js/README.md

 # FreeGroup.js
-A simple TS web framework with templates, observables, and nothing in between them.
+A Mithril-like web framework built on observables

-Built on RxJS.